gristlabs/grist-help/help/FAQ.md

 Yes!
 You may create multiple team sites on either the Free or Pro plan.

-1. **New team site.** If you’re looking to create a new team site, navigate to your personal site at [docs.getgrist.com](https://docs.getgrist.com/), then click on the upgrade button in the top-right.
-You may also click on your profile icon in the top right to open the user menu, then click "Upgrade Plan".
+1. **New team site.** If you’re looking to create a new team site, navigate to your personal site at [docs.getgrist.com](https://docs.getgrist.com/), then click on top-left site name (@your-name) to open a list of sites.
+Click on the "+ Create new team site".
 In the pop-up, select a Free or Pro team site.

 2. **Adding account to team site.** You may own or be a member of multiple teams.
 If you have multiple Grist login accounts, you may also add your second account as a team member.
 While in the team site you own, open the user menu and click on Manage Users.